Ogwen123/point-renderer/README.md

 ## TODO

--   [ ] load and display wavefont OBJ files
+-   [x] load and display wavefont OBJ files
+    -   [ ] add function to center models so they rotate correctly